 I'd suggest going to a Borders and trying a Sony unit.

-I'm going to look around locally to see if anyone sells the Sony unit but since I live in a smallish city northern Canada I may not be able to find one.

-I'm willing to order the iLiad site unseen based on what I now know.
+I'm going to look around locally to see if anyone sells the Sony unit but since I live in a smallish city northern Canada I may not be able to find on what I now know.
 It looks like a very adaptable little device.
-It's a risk but considering the situation it's a risk I'm happy to take.
+It's a risk but considering the situation it's a risk I'm happy to take. readable in good light with the backlight turned I'm willing to order the iLiad site unseen based Which one should I buy?